 Both genres, though, along with many other trends, combining to a single practice (your coaching practice) aiming to help the person(s) becomes the ones who want to be.
 This is the main strategy and in this, there is no doubt about!

-The practice of coaching depends on a major degree on the character, personality and knowledge of the person assume to lead to the coaching relation, to the coach.
+The practice of coaching depends on a major degree on the character, personality, and knowledge of the person assumed to lead to the coaching relation, to the coach.
 It is on his/her hand to perform a coaching that would really transform the person he/she accepts it and make his/her see the capabilities and how to succeed his/her dreams.